pubseq/bh20-seq-resource/paper/paper.md

 ## Cloud computing backend

-The development of CPSR was accelerated by using the Arvados Cloud platform.
+The development of COVID-19 PubSeq was accelerated by using the Arvados Cloud platform.
 Arvados is an open source platform for managing, processing, and sharing genomic and other large scientific and biomedical data.
 The Arvados instance was deployed on Amazon AWS